 About us

-In its more than 10 years of presence in Uzbekistan, Regional Dialogue has been at the forefront of assisting the country with judicial sector reforms.
-Our experts have advised Uzbek working groups in devising legislation, conducted numerous trainings, engaged in teaching specialized classes at law universities, and consulted on a number of legislative and regulatory projects in Uzbekistan.
+Our experts have advised Uzbek working groups on devising legislation, conducted numerous trainings, engaged in teaching specialized classes at law universities, and consulted on a number of legislative and regulatory projects.

 Regional Dialogue is a non-governmental organization based in Slovenia.
 By fostering dialogue, understanding, and collaboration with state and civil society stakeholders, Regional Dialogue enables the exchange of best practices among peers aiming to advance the Rule of Law for a fair and just society.